HK3-Lab-Team/StructuredGenTutorial/tribe_blog/2_schema_engineering.md

 ```

 In summary, with a few Pydantic classes we can easily define complex schemas and validators.
 When combined with LLMs, the schemas serve as templates that the outputs should comply with, while the built-in and custom validators catch any potential output errors, preventing issues before they affect our applications.

+## A Workflow with Pydantic

+1. Define Schemas
+We add rules and constraints, so that  Pydantic will be able to detect potential errors at runtime, which is a lot safer to work with.

+2. Set Environment
+3. Validate
+ Missing: validation with context
+E.g., validate that clauses are part of paragraph

+We add paragraph to outputs

 ### NOTE:
 At the end, note that Pydantic is integraetd with various libraries to call LLMs.
 We have done that with Anthropic but we can do that with others.